ideal-lab5/dkg/README.md

 # Distributed Key Generation

-This is a distributed key generation mechanism using the poanetwork/threshold_crypto library.
+This is a distributed key generation mechanism using the arkworks library.

 ## Overview